Contributing To Open-Source 101

 git merge main.

-You can read question no. 5 in this article if you happen to get a conflict after merging a branch.
+You can read question no. 5 in this article if you get a conflict after merging a branch.

 6. Push our changes to the